 Immediate dentures are easily refitted, unlike permanent dentures.
 This is to accommodate the changes in your mouth during the healing process such as gum swelling.
 Once the healing period is over, the immediate dentures can be disposed of.
 At this point, your mouth will be ready for permanent dentures.

 For clients who find traditional dentures to be uncomfortable, overdentures can be an alternative to that.
 To use it, overdentures are fitted to rest on the roots of your natural teeth.
 If there are no natural teeth, they can be fitted with dental implants.
 Most people find that the overdentures are much more comfortable, and they can also be easily removed.

 Implant-supported dentures are dentures that are being anchored with the use of dental implants, which are permanent fixtures.
 They are secured to your jawbone and may be used to replace several teeth.
 Implant-supported dentures are composed of the implant, a metal post that is usually made of titanium, and a custom-made crown that matches the rest of your natural teeth.

-There are different ways of how implant-supported dentures can be attached.
-As for care and maintenance, they are just the same with the traditional dentures.
+There are different ways in how implant-supported dentures can be attached.
+As for care and maintenance, they are just the same as traditional dentures.
 Clients most commonly seek out to have implant-supported dentures on their lower jaw because the upper jaw has fewer challenges in terms of having them securely fit.
 Some people have them on both upper and lower jaws as well.

 These are some of the kinds of dentures available in most dental clinics.
 If you are still not sure about the type that you should have, feel free to ask us on your next visit.

-CALL TRI CITY DENTAL CARE SERVING KENNEWICK, PASCO, AND RICHLAND TO SET UP AN APPOINTMENT 509.579.0759
+CALL TRI-CITY DENTAL CARE SERVING KENNEWICK, PASCO, AND RICHLAND TO SET UP AN APPOINTMENT AT 509.579.0759